 Live-Action Jokers Ranked

 The Joker is a warped, sadistic serial killer and sinister crime boss.
-He’s one of the most recognisable Batman Villains and often pitched as Batman’s evil equal.
-The Joker is an icon of the DC universe, a character whom carefully mixes madness, violence and humour.
+He’s one of the most recognisable Batman villains and often pitched as Batman’s evil equal.
+The Joker is an icon of the DC universe, a character who carefully mixes madness, violence and humour.

 Described by his creators as ‘visually exciting, bizarre and memorable’, as well as a ‘remorseless serial killer’, Joker has come to leave quite an indelible mark across many different types of creative medium, including film.
-With these descriptors in mind, we’ll be ranking each live-action silver screen incarnation of the character from worst to best in this, our Live-Action Jokers edition of Ranked.
+With these descriptors in mind, we’ll be ranking each live-action silver screen incarnation of the character from worst to best in this edition of Ranked: Live-Action Jokers Ranked.

 5. Jared Leto – Suicide Squad (2016)

-Leto’s green hair is so green it’s comical (not in a good way) and he is wearing lipstick as opposed to anythimg even close to the Joker grin.
+Leto’s green hair is so green it’s comical (not in a good way) and he is wearing lipstick as opposed to anything even close to the Joker grin.
 Instead, he has a grin tattoo on his hand.
-Rather than sinister or even mysterious, it feels like Leto is doing an impression of Jim Carrey (who did play the Riddler in Batman Forever) doing The Joker for an SNL sketch rather than an anticipated performance from an award winning actor in a high budget and at one time promising movie.
+Rather than sinister or even mysterious, Leto is doing an impression of Jim Carrey (who did play the The Riddler in Batman Forever) doing The Joker for an SNL sketch rather than an anticipated performance from an award-winning actor in a high budget and at one time promising movie.

 Visually Exciting: No.